dstark/Tasksync/README.md

 python3 tasksync/install_hooks.py
 ```

+In Debian 12, `python3 -m pip install tasksync/` may fail with an error advising to use `pipx`.
+If so, do `sudo apt install pipx` if needed, and run `python3 -m pip install tasksync/`.
+You may see a prolonged notice about `upgrading shared libraries`.
+Please be patient with this upgrade.

 3. Run `tasksync start` to start the tasksync service.
 Now whenever tasks are created and/or updated in Taskwarrior, corresponding tasks will be created and/or updated in Todoist.

 4. (Optional) Run `tasksync pull` to pull all existing tasks from Todoist into Taskwarrior.